vincentbernat/eudyptula-boot/README.md

     50  }
     (gdb)

+If you have modules, you also need to manually load debug symbols for them.
+In guest:

+    $ grep . /sys/module/vxlan/sections/{.text,.data,.bss}
+    /sys/module/vxlan/sections/.text:0xffffffffc0370000
+    /sys/module/vxlan/sections/.data:0xffffffffc0378000
+    /sys/module/vxlan/sections/.bss:0xffffffffc0378900

+In GDB:

+    (gdb) add-symbol-file /usr/lib/debug/lib/modules/$(uname -r)/kernel/drivers/net/vxlan.ko \
+                          0xffffffffc0370000 \
+                 -s .data 0xffffffffc0378000 \
+                 -s .bss  0xffffffffc0378900

+This can be automated with `lx-symbols` command if you source `vmlinux-gdb.py` from a compiled kernel.

 A serial port is also exported.
 It can be convenient for remote debugging of userland processes.
 More details can be found in this [blog post][] (which also covers debugging the kernel).